-Details of security provided in respect of the term loans from financial institutions:
+(i) Details of terms of repayment and security provided in respect of the term loans:

 Secured by a first pari passu charge by way of mortgage on immovable properties, first pari passu charge by way of hypothecation of tangible moveable assets, first charge on all the current assets, intangible assets and accounts.
-Further secured by way of assignment of all the rights, title, interest, benefit, claims and demands under all the project agreements, letter of credit, insurance contracts and proceeds, guarantees, performance bond etc. of the respective company.
+Further secured by way of assignment of all the rights, title, interest, benefit, claims and demands under all the project agreements, letter of credit, insurance contracts and proceeds, guarantees, performance bond etc. of the respective company

-Terms of issue, redemption and security of compulsary convertible debentures
+(ii) Terms of issue, redemption and security of compulsory convertible debentures

-Compulsory Convertible Debenture (CCD) are Compulsorily convertible into equity shares in accordance with the terms of agreement .
+Compulsory Convertible Debenture (CCD) are Compulsorily convertible into equity shares in accordance with the terms of agreement.
 CCD do not carry any voting rights.

-14 Deferred tax
+11 Deferred tax